onlaj/Piano-LED-Visualizer/README.md

   - Braid for cables [Amazon US](https://amzn.to/2yd2Fhz) | [Aliexpress](http://s.click.aliexpress.com/e/cG7ur6Di)
   - Heat shrink bands [Amazon US](https://amzn.to/2SsSYok) | [Aliexpress](http://s.click.aliexpress.com/e/UwKVLo8)
-  - Aluminium LED Profile with diffuser (*highly recommend to search for right one in local shops*)
+  - Aluminium LED Profile with diffuser (*highly recommend to search for right one in local shops*) [pic#1](https://i.imgur.com/MF7dd1R.png) [pic#2](https://i.imgur.com/fFWOs3v.png)
   - Double side tape to mount everything on piano
   - Windows 10 laptop/tablet with bluetooth to run Synthesia

-**Total cost (excluding piano and tablet) should be 75-100 USD**
-Disclosure: All of the links above are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
+**Total cost (excluding piano and tablet) should be 75-100 USD** *Disclosure: All of the links above are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.*

-***
+## Running Visualizer
+Install [Raspbian](https://www.raspberrypi.org/documentation/installation/installing-images/) on you Raspberry Pi.
+Download or clone this repository into your RPI.
+Using [PIP](https://pypi.org/project/pip/) install all libraries listed in [requirements.txt](https://github.com/onlaj/Piano-LED-Visualizer/blob/master/requirements.txt "requirements.txt") file
+Run visualizer.py with command

+> sudo -E python visualizer.py

 ## Connecting LED Strip to Raspberry Pi and enabling SPI
 There is no point to reinvent the wheel again, here is a nice [tutorial](https://tutorials-raspberrypi.com/connect-control-raspberry-pi-ws2812-rgb-led-strips/)